-The top U.S. military officer is trying to reassure China the United States wants to be a "stabilizing influence" in an Asia-Pacific region.
+The top U.S. military officer is trying to reassure China that the United States wants to be a "stabilizing influence" in the Asia-Pacific region.

-Demspey says the United States probably did not take enough interest in the Asia-Pacific region during the past decade, as U.S. troops fought wars in Iraq and Afghanistan.
-He says Washington now is "more engaged" in the region to prevent what he said would be a destabilizing "absence" of U.S. activity.
+General Demspey said the United States probably did not take enough interest in Asia-Pacific during the past decade, as U.S. troops fought wars in Iraq and Afghanistan.
+He said Washington now is "more engaged" in the region to prevent what he said would be a destabilizing "absence" of U.S. activity.

-People's Liberation Army chief of staff Fang says the Chinese and U.S. militaries need to deepen cooperation and have a new type of partnership.
-Chinese state media have expressed concern the U.S. "pivot" toward engagement in Asia-Pacific affairs could embolden U.S. allies such as Japan to take a tougher position in territorial disputes with Beijing.
+People's Liberation Army chief of staff Fang said the Chinese and U.S. militaries need to deepen cooperation and have a new type of partnership.

 An editorial by Chinese state news agency Xinhua praised the visit, saying frequent meetings between senior U.S. and Chinese officials in recent weeks have improved bilateral relations to an "excellent" level.